helmfile/helmfile/docs/shared-configuration-across-teams.md

 `repositories` accumulate (parent first); maps (`commonLabels`, `templates`) are unioned with the child's keys winning; `helmDefaults` is deep-merged so the child overrides individual sub-fields it sets.

+#### Caveat: `helmDefaults` and zero values

+`helmDefaults` is deep-merged field-by-field, and Go value types cannot distinguish an explicitly-set zero value from "unset".
+So a child that sets a sub-field to its zero value (for example `atomic: false` to disable an inherited `atomic: true`) will still see the parent's non-zero value fill in.
+To override such a field, set it to a non-zero value, or omit `helmDefaults` from `inherits:` and declare the block in full on the child.
+The common case — a child that omits `helmDefaults` entirely and inherits the parent's — is unaffected.

 ### Note on `environments`